anthonypcersosimo/python_sql/readme.md

 ### Why Python?

 In my limited experience I've coded in JavaScript, C, HTML-CSS (both non-logical) and Python.
-All of these languages but one have a major drawback, to beginners the code looks like an alien language.
+All of these languages but one have a major drawback: to beginners the code looks like an alien language.
 Python is written in what looks like the english language.
 This means you can start creating faster!!!

 ![Python scripting demo](https://media1.giphy.com/media/UcqqD8j0N1rAk/giphy.gif)